icecoldlilly/bitcoinbook-notes/notes/chapter_05.md

 - deterministic wallet

-- all the keys are derived from a single master ke
+- all the keys are derived from a single master key

 - seed